-Compliance with Section 16(a) of the Securities Exchange Act of 1934

-Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's executive officers, directors and persons who own more than 10% of a registered class of the Company's equity securities to file reports of ownership and periodic changes in ownership of the Company's shares of Class A and Class C common stock with the Securities and Exchange Commission.
+Compliance with Section 16(a) of the Securities Exchange Act of 1934 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's executive officers, directors and persons who own more than 10% of a registered class of the Company's equity securities to file reports of ownership and periodic changes in ownership of the Company's shares of Class A and Class C common stock with the Securities and Exchange Commission.
 Such persons are also required to furnish the Company with copies of all Section 16(a) reports they file.

-Based solely on its review of the copies of stock reports received by the Company with respect to fiscal 2020, or written representations from certain reporting persons, the Company believes that its directors, executive officers, and greater than 10% beneficial owners complied with all Section 16(a) filing requirements applicable to them, except that each of the executive officers and directors, through an oversight, filed one late Form 4 report disclosing the granting of stock options on March 27, 2020.
-Mr. Norman G. Wilbur, a director, filed two late Form 4 reports.
+Based solely on its review of the copies of stock reports received by the Company with respect to fiscal 2022, or written representations from certain reporting persons, the Company believes that its directors, executive officers, and greater than 10% beneficial owners complied with all Section 16(a) filing requirements applicable to them, except that each of the directors and reporting officers failed to timely file their respective Form 4's in fiscal 2022 with respect to awards granted them at a December 2, 2022 meeting of the Company's board of directors, but each of the directors and reporting officers made the required filings after the applicable deadline.